Bad Blood (The X-Files): Plot

 Mulder tells Scully his version.
-In his recollection, he is sensitive and polite to Scully, while she is dismissive and irritable, and clearly enamored with Sheriff Hartwell (who, in Mulder's version, is far less refined and has obvious buck teeth).
-While Scully is performing the autopsy, Mulder and Hartwell get a call to go to the local RV park, where there is "a situation".
-They find another dead body, apparently a victim of the same attacker.
+In his recollection, he is sensitive and polite to Scully, while she is dismissive and irritable, and clearly enamored with Sheriff Hartwell (who, in Mulder's telling, is unrefined and has obvious buck teeth).
+While Scully is performing the autopsy, Mulder and Hartwell are called to the local RV park, where they find another exsanguinated body.
 Mulder returns to the motel room; after Scully has left, he eats her pizza and realizes that he has been drugged.
-Ronnie enters, with glowing green eyes, and prepares to attack Mulder, but Mulder manages to postpone his demise by scattering sunflower seeds all over the floor, which Ronnie compulsively starts to pick up.
+Ronnie enters, with glowing green eyes, and prepares to attack Mulder, but Mulder manages to postpone his demise by scattering sunflower seeds on the floor, which Ronnie compulsively starts to pick up.
 Scully enters and shoots Ronnie, but the bullets have no effect, and Ronnie runs out with Scully in pursuit.
-Mulder recovers from being drugged and chases after Ronnie.
+Mulder recovers from being drugged, fashions a stake from a chair leg, and runs after Ronnie.

-Back in the office, Scully says that no one will believe his story given their diverging statements and the fact that Ronnie was apparently a human.
-Meanwhile, a Texas coroner prepares to perform an autopsy on Ronnie's body.
-When he removes the stake, Ronnie wakes up and escapes.
+Back in the office, Scully says that no one will believe Mulder's story; he contends that Ronnie's autopsy will vindicate him.
+But when the Texas coroner preparing to perform the autopsy removes the stake from Ronnie's chest, he wakes up and escapes.
 Skinner sends Mulder and Scully back to Texas to investigate.
 Scully stakes out the cemetery with Sheriff Hartwell, while Mulder goes to the RV park.
 As they wait, Sheriff Hartwell gives Scully a hot drink, apologizes to her on behalf of Ronnie, and says that he makes them all look bad, making it clear that he too is a vampire.
-Scully belatedly realizes she has been drugged, and before she loses consciousness, she sees Sheriff Hartwell's eyes turning green.
+Scully belatedly realizes she has been drugged, as she sees Sheriff Hartwell's eyes turning green.

-At the RV park, Mulder finds Ronnie.
-As he tries to arrest him, Mulder is surrounded and overwhelmed by a group of people with glowing green eyes.
+At the RV park, Mulder finds Ronnie asleep in a coffin.
+As he tries to arrest him, Mulder is surrounded and overwhelmed by people with glowing green eyes.
 He wakes up the next morning in the RV park, in his car, where he is rejoined by Scully.
-They are both unharmed and the vampires have disappeared.
-Back in Washington, they give their unified report to Skinner, who is dumbfounded by what he has heard.
+They are both unharmed, and the vampires have departed in their RVs.
+Back in Washington, the agents give their unified report to Skinner, who is dumbfounded.